Grecu-Narcis/TutorTrack/README.md

 1. Clone this repository to your local machine.
 2. Open the project in your preferred C++ development environment (e.g., Qt Creator).
+3. Add the dependencies for database (i.e. download C files for SQLite from [Official Website](https://www.sqlite.org/index.html)).
-3. Build and run the application.
+4. Build and run the application.

 ## Usage